-The notification concerns an amendment to the NSCIC which was approved by the Authority on 15 July 2005.
+The notification concerns an amendment to the RSCIS which was approved by the Authority on 15 July 2005^4 .

-The primary objectives of the NSCIC are to increase the supply of seed capital and to increase commercialisation of research-based projects from the universities.
-Under the scheme, the State will finance up to 50% of four funds' total capital in the form of subordinated loans.
-NOK 667 million (some EUR 81 million) has been granted for this purpose.
-Private investors will finance a minimum of 50% of the funds' total capital.
+The primary objective of the RSCIS is to increase the supply of seed capital and to promote the development of specific regions.
+At the outset, the regional scheme will consist of one fund, but three more may be added at a later stage.
+The State will finance up to 70% of the funds' total capital in the form of subordinated loans and partly cover administrative costs.
+NOK 700 million (some EUR 85 million) has been granted for the loans and NOK 50 million (some EUR 6.1 million) for administrative costs.
+Private investors will finance a minimum of 30% of the funds' total capital.
 The funds will be 100% owned by the private investors.
-In addition, the State has granted NOK 167 million (some EUR 20 million), or 25% of the loans, to cover potential losses.
-The loans will carry an interest of 12 month NIBOR plus 2 percentage points and must be repaid within 15 years after the investment companies become operational.
-The Norwegian State will not pay any management fees related to the funds.
+In addition, the State has granted NOK 175 million (some EUR 21 million), or 25%, to cover potential losses on the subordinated loans.
+The loans will carry an interest of 12 month NIBOR plus 0.5 percentage points and must be repaid within 15 years after the investment companies become operational.